 In Nepal, you have a variety of interesting subjects.
-But landscapes – almost always enhanced by the Himalayas – will surely become your priority.
+But landscapes – almost always enhanced by the Himalayas – will become your focus.

 Richard, with over 30 years of experience as a professional travel photographer, possesses an ocean of knowledge.

 He passed on to me many years of expertise.
-I hope to do the same for you here with these top 5 tips I learnt from the scholarship.
+I hope to do the same for you here with five tips I learned from the scholarship.

 Collect as much detail of the places you’ll visit as possible.
-This’ll save you time on the ground so you don’t have to deal with logistics.
+This’ll save you time on the ground.

 Most importantly, find out about the weather you’ll be facing during the trip.
-Especially in Nepal, this is important to consider, as it typically has two monsoon seasons a year and you need to be prepared.
+Nepal has two monsoon seasons each year and you need to be prepared.

-When you’re on the ground, ask the locals for advice and take time to wander through the place in search of the highest viewpoints.
+When you’re on the ground, ask the locals for advice and take time to look for the best viewpoints.

-I also learnt the importance of a remote shutter release.
-Not only can you avoid moving your camera (especially for those long shutter speeds), but saves those valuable seconds of the light while you play with your subject, instead of the camera self-timer.
+I also learned the importance of a remote shutter release.
+Not only can you avoid moving your camera (especially for those long shutter speeds), but it saves those valuable seconds of light while you play with your subject, instead of your camera's self-timer.

-Whether your subject is the Himalayas, other mountains, or the cities, your vantage point is the key to a great shot.
+Whether your subject is the Himalayas or the cities, your vantage point is the key to a great shot.

-Landscape Photography isn’t only about a clear view and a great light over them.
-It’s also whether you’re in the right place to take your shots.
+Landscape photography isn’t only about a clear view and great light, it’s also about whether you’re in the right place to take your shots.

 The higher your vantage point, the better and clearer the view.
 So, be ready for a hike.
 This’ll be easier if you’re not carrying complex and heavy gear.

-Landscape camera lenses are heavier than standard zoom lenses, so taking your camera, a couple of lenses, and your tripod will be enough for your back and shoulders to carry.
+Landscape camera lenses are heavier than standard zoom lenses, so your camera, a couple of lenses, and your tripod will be enough for you to carry.

 Once you find your subject, play with your focal length and composition, and try to get as many shots as possible.
-This’ll give you more opportunities to get the great image you are hankering for.
+This’ll give you more opportunities to get the great image you want.

 1 Comment